rwieruch/blog_robinwieruch_content/blog/react-pass-props-to-component/index.md

 # React Props vs. State

 Passing only props from component to component doesn't make the component interactive, because nothing is there to change the props.
 Props are read-only.
-That's the time when React state comes into play which can be changed.
+That's the time when [React State](https://www.robinwieruch.de/react-state) comes into play which can be changed.
 The state is co-located to a React component.

 ```javascript{4,5,6,7,8,9,10,12,13,14,19,21,22,23}
 import React, { Component } from 'react';